rcpch/rcpch-census-platform/documentation/docs/home/organisational-areas.md

 ---
-title: NHS Organisational Areas and Index of Multiple Deprivation
+title: Organisational Areas and Index of Multiple Deprivation
 author: Dr Simon Chapman
 ---

-# UK Areas

 The UK can be divided into different areas

 1. Output Areas (OAs) - 40-625 households